kylehase/node-red-contrib-auto-reset-gate/README.md

 If the `Message Property` does not exist in the incoming message, the gate's state will *not* change, and the message will either pass or be blocked based on the current gate state.

+Control messages recevied during the delay will extend the delay.

 ### Output

 If the gate is open, messages from the input are passed through to the output.
 If the gate is closed, messages are blocked and *not* sent to the output.

+Control messages are not passed to output.

 ## Configuration